October 16-17, 1968

 Mal Evans – From the Beatles Monthly Book, N°64, November 1968

-At this stage, they decided to drop Lennon’s song “What’s The New Mary Jane“.
-“Not Guilty” from George Harrison didn’t make the cut neither, but the decision had been taken earlier (no proper mono or stereo mixes were done after the last overdub session on August 12).
+At this late stage, the decision was made to omit John Lennon’s song “What’s The New Mary Jane“.
+Similarly, “Not Guilty” from George Harrison didn’t make the cut neither, although this decision was made earlier, as no proper mono or stereo mixes were done after the last overdub session on August 12.

 NOT GUILTY – This is one of two August recordings you WON’T hear on the new album because they were dropped at the last minute in favour of more recent numbers.
 Written and sung by George.
 Interesting note – he used Lucy for the first time on this session.
 Lucy is the fantastic solid red Gibson guitar which was given to George at the beginning of August by Eric Clapton. […]